matthew-quirke/lifepo4-marine-dc-transient-analysis/README.md

 The motivation for this arose after reading the paper:

-[“The Challenge of Surge Protection for LiFePO₄ Batteries Using Varistors” by Konstantinos M. Gektidis and Thomas Tsovilis](https://ieeexplore.ieee.org/document/10848368)
+[“The Challenge of Surge Protection for LiFePO₄ Batteries Using Varistors” by Konstantinos M. Gektidis and Thomas Tsovilis ieeexplore.ieee.org/document/10848368 ](https://ieeexplore.ieee.org/document/10848368)

 The system under investigation includes several high-current inductive loads commonly found in marine environments, including:
 - Windlasses